FireIceMan/GLC_framework/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2
+- user defined function connection
+- segmentation algorithm for unknown languages or non-coding DNA

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [arxiv]([https://www.example.com](https://arxiv.org/abs/2012.14309)).
-- Many thanks to...

 ## Contact
-Created by [@FireIceMan](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@FireIceMan](wang850308@gmail.com) - feel free to contact me!